awslabs/aws-cicd-workshop-cpt/README.md

 * Select the Cloud9 instance
 * Click Actions > Security > Modify IAM role
-* Filter the roles, searching for "cloud9"
+* Filter the roles, searching for "cicd"
 * Click Apply once the role is selected

 ### 3. Access your Cloud9 environment